nerett/ht_fdict/README.md

 This frequency dictionary based on hashtable aims at studiyng the frequency of occurrence of certain words in books written by Petrovich and other respectable MIPT professors.

 ## Usage
 Run this program with `./ht_fdict <filename>` (if you haven't done any changes to the Makefile) from the `Release/` or `Debug/` depending on how you've built it (also see *Building from sourse* section for more information).
-Or type `make run TEXT=<filename>` (also use `MODE=DEBUG` if you built the program in the `DEBUG` mode; programs runs in the `RELEASE` mode by default).
+Or type `make run TEXT=<filename>` (also use `MODE=DEBUG` if you built the program in the `DEBUG` mode; program runs in the `RELEASE` mode by default).
 The program will automatically index the file given.
 Then you'll be asked to enter a word to search in the hashtable.
 After you enter a word, the program will display this word's frequency.
-You can search for `q` to exit program.
+You can search for `q` to exit the program.

 ## Building from source
 Download this repository with